mrs-kls/uv-k5-firmware-custom-MOD-2/README.md

 <ul>
 <li>

-Tidied up the menu by replacing `ScanList0`..`ScanList9` with `ScanLists`, switch between each using numbers on the keypad
+Tidied up the menu by replacing `ScanList0`..`ScanList9` with `SLists`, switch between each using numbers on the keypad

 </li>
 <li>